caydirim/caydirim/README.md

 # 💫 About Me:
-A passionate frontend developer from İstanbul<br>🔭 I’m currently working on JavaScript, React
+A passionate frontend developer from İstanbul<br>🔭 I’m currently working on JavaScript, PostgreSQL

 ## 🌐 Socials: